-Sally has also worked in production with the BBC in the Music & Arts Dept., on program strands such as Bard On The Box, Poetry Nation, and the BAFTA award-winning documentary series, Bookmark, before moving across to the BBC Commercial Channels (now UKTV) to work for the Head of Programing.
+Sally is currently on the Advisory Board of Melbourne WebFest (the fourth festival of it’s kind in the world and one of the Top 10 webfests internationally).
+She is also on the Board of Trustees for the Howard Fine Acting Studio Australia.
+She has additionally worked in production with the BBC in the Music & Arts Dept., on program strands such as Bard On The Box, Poetry Nation, and the BAFTA award-winning documentary series, Bookmark, before moving across to the BBC Commercial Channels (now UKTV) to work for the Head of Programing.
 During this time, she was invited to Chair the BBC Alternative Program Development Unit, managing and coordinating three committees of researchers, production assistants and assistant producers, tasked with creating and pitching new documentary and reality ideas for the BBC in-house, which resulted in several new program commissions for both BBC1 & 2.

-Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), in both the Equity and STAA divisions, as well as being a Professional Member of the Australian Film Institute (AFI/AACTA), serving as a Juror for the 2009 & 2010 AFI Awards and again as a Juror for the 2013 AACTA Awards (the AFI Awards’ successor).
-Sally additionally served as a Judge for the 2014 ATOM Awards (the second-longest-running film and media awards in Australia after the AFI/AACTA Awards and publishers of Metro Magazine) for the “Best Documentary – Biography” award category.
+Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), in both the Equity and STAA divisions, Associate Member of the Australian Directors’ Guild (ADG), as well as being a Professional Member of the Australian Academy of Cinema and Television Arts (AACTA), serving as a Juror for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor).
+Sally has additionally served as a Judge for several years for the ATOM Awards for various “Best Documentary” and “Best Web Series” award categories.
 She is also a previous member of British Equity.

 Additional production positions include Production Coordinator (Melbourne Live Nights) and Assistant Script Coordinator for the highly successful GTV9 sketch comedy program, Comedy Inc. and Production Assistant roles for Big Brother: Hunt for a Housemate(2004-2007), the Australian Idol auditions (Melbourne, 2005) and Series One of 1 vs 100 for Endemol Southern Star.